Pkrysinski/portfolio-week2/README.md

 THEN I am taken to that deployed application

 <p>.DONE-5...</p>
-        >Made it so that the buttons are now clickable links to other websites for which the button is intended.
+        >Made it so that the images are now clickable links to other websites for which the image from the website is intended.

 - - - - -
 WHEN I resize the page or view the site on various screens and devices